- Supplements Facts

-Sensoril® is protected under U.S. Patent No. 7,318,938 and CA Patent No. 2,508,478, and is a registered trademark of Natreon, Inc. / AlgaeCal® is a registered trademark of AlgaeCal Distribution, Inc. / MenaQ7® is a trademark of NattoPharma, Norway; patented in the United States and Canada / VitaShine® is a trademark of ESB Developments Ltd. / Orgen-Si™ is a trademark of Orgenetics, Inc.
+Sensoril® is protected under U.S. Patent No. 7,318,938 and CA Patent No. 2,508,478, and is a registered trademark of Natreon, Inc. / AlgaeCal® is a registered trademark of AlgaeCal Distribution, Inc. / MenaQ7® is a trademark of NattoPharma, Norway; patented in the United States and Canada. / VitaShine® is a trademark of ESB Developments Ltd. / Orgen-Si™ is a trademark of Orgenetics, Inc.

 SUGGESTED USE: Take four (4) capsules per day, two (2) capsules in the morning and two (2) capsules in the evening or as directed by your healthcare practitioner.

 Keep out of reach of children.